Assault and Battery Lawyer in Bloomington Image

 When you face assault charges in Bloomington, it’s natural for fear and stress to set in, along with the serious risk of losing your freedom.
+Being accused of assault is a difficult situation that requires immediate legal guidance.
 Prosecutors do not waste time, and they usually push for the harshest penalties available.
 That is why the stakes are so high – and why you need someone in your corner who knows how to fight back.
+That is where a Bloomington assault lawyer from Bruno Law Offices comes in.

-That is where Bruno Law Offices comes in.
+As Bloomington criminal defense lawyers, we are committed to serving the local community.
 For decades, our defense team has stood up for people across Central Illinois.
+Our firm is comprised of experienced attorneys committed to defending clients’ rights at every stage.
 We know exactly how prosecutors build their cases, and more importantly, we know how to dismantle those cases.
 If you or someone you care about is charged with assault or battery, call 309-861-9960 right away.
 Acting fast can make all the difference in protecting your future.
+We offer a free consultation, allowing you to discuss your case with our team at no cost.

 Understanding Assault and Battery Charges